qxf2/interview-scheduler/README.md

 5. To check if the tables have been added:

+   *prerequistie*: SQlite3 should be installed in your PC

-   open your terminal go to the interview scheduler directory and  Move in to the data folder and follow the commands.
+   Open your Bash terminal go to the interview scheduler directory and  move in to the data folder and open the SQlite DB file.

-      ** sqlite3 should be installed in your PC

             .open <filename with extension>

-      To check the table names: .table

-      To check the structure of table: .schema
+    You can use SQlite queries to view tables, schema and insert and delete data into tables.
     NOTE: DATA cannot be migrated.
 You should add your own data to db and proceed.

 6. Run python qxf2_scheduler/setup_db.py for initalizing the candidatestatus table with default values